jae-choi/jae-choi/README.md

 Working at the intersection of tech and philosophy, I explore how GenAI, multi-agent systems, and applied ML are changing the way we think, build, and decide.
 You’ll find curated insights, practical ideas, and updates worth thinking about.

-Recent Projects & Analysis
+Selected Work & Analysis
-My latest public projects will be automatically displayed here by a GitHub Action.
+  * [Interactive Report] The Future of Work with Google Agentspace
+    * A visual deconstruction of enterprise AI platforms, turning a dense business proposal into an intuitive, explorable web application.
+     🔗 View the Live Project Here

+(More projects and analyses will be added here.)
 Connect & Follow
 LinkedIn: [https://www.linkedin.com/in/jaeeun-choi-a660b718b/]